bartmcleod/VrmlParser/README.md

 ### Previous Milestone
 *Refactoring the example VRML loader for ThreeJS to use the experimental grammar based PEG.js parser instead of line by line parsing.*

 This Milestone is in Proof Of Concept phase now.
 There is a PR for Mr.Doob to review and give his recommendations regarding integration of the VrmlParser library in ThreeJs.
-If you clone my fork of ThreeJs you can already use the new version of the VRML loader example page at examples/webgl_loader_vrml.html
+If you clone my fork of ThreeJs you can already use the new version of the VRML loader example page at `examples/webgl_loader_vrml.html`.

 ### Next Milestone
 *Adding support for all VRML 97 nodes, including animation to the VrmlParser renderer for ThreeJs (VrmlParser.Renderer.ThreeJs).*

-Since converting animations is something requested by some, I will focus on converting animations first and add support for mode nodes along the way.
+Since converting animations is something requested by some, I will focus on converting animations first and add support for more nodes along the way.

 Regarding support for more nodes, there are several refactorings that could be done:
  - Parsing can be made more strict, by making the identifier that is currently used in the PEG.js grammar use a list of valid choices for node types instead of just some characters.
 This will prevent invalid node types from making